Healthier Tomato Pie

 Amount Per Serving: Calories: 245Total Fat: 16.1gCarbohydrates: 17.8gProtein: 7.3g

-This Healthier Tomato Pie recipe was originally published on 09/08/2014 and was republished with updated pictures, text and recipe tips on 08/14/2020.
+This Healthier Tomato Pie recipe was originally published on 09/08/2014 and was republished with updated pictures, text and recipe tips in July 2023.